guywald1/webpack.js.org/content/guides/shimming.md

 ## Prefer unminified CommonJS/AMD files over bundled `dist` versions.

 Most modules link the `dist` version in the `main` field of their `package.json`.
 While this is useful for most developers, for webpack it is better to alias the src version because this way webpack is able to optimize dependencies better.
-However in most cases `dist` works fine as well.
+However, in most cases `dist` works fine as well.

 ``` javascript
 // webpack.config.js